isemenkov/libpasc-algorithms/README.md

 libPasC-Algorithms
 ==========
-libPasC-Algorithms is object pascal library of common data structures and algorithms.
+libPasC-Algorithms is delphi and object pascal library of common data structures and algorithms.
 Library rewritten from [c-algorithms](https://github.com/fragglet/c-algorithms) repository and other sources.

 ### Table of contents